 Age 3: How to count to ten

 Children's brains develop in spurts called critical periods.
-The first occurs around ages 2 and 3, making this a great time to expose kids to various activities that lay a foundation for maths and money skills.
+The first occurs around ages 2 and 3, making this a great time to expose kids to various activities that lay a foundation for math and money skills.
 This is the age to bring into play counting songs that help them recite numbers from 1 to 10.
 Different-sized stacking blocks help them understand shapes and push their critical thinking skills.
-This creates a foundation for when they start learning how to count money, when they start reception and year 1.
+This creates a foundation for when they start learning how to count money, when they start preschool and elementary school.

 Age 4: How to play number games

 As your kids enter preschool and school, their grasp of number skills will take another leap forward.
 During this year, kids will be able to learn simple addition and subtraction problems (like 2+2 or 2-1) with the help of games.
 Roleplay also enables them to remember more, and you may see them playing with toy cash registers, plastic money and toy credit cards as they mirror real life and begin to understand how adults use cash to buy things.
-Throughout reception and years 1 and 2 your child will learn how to count coins and should know how to count money before they enter KS2 (year 3).
+Throughout pre-kindergarten, kindergarten and grade 1, your child will learn how to count coins and typically know how to count money before they enter third grade.

 Age 5: How to delay gratification

-While there is no set age to when you should start giving pocket money, for those who choose to include it as part of their child's financial education it can be a helpful way to help kids learn about managing money.
-When kids get pocket money regularly, they can learn how to budget money and begin to develop crucial money management skills.
+While there is no set age to when you should start giving an allowance, for those who choose to include it as part of their child's financial education it can be a helpful way to help kids learn about managing money.
+When kids get an allowance regularly, they can learn how to budget money and begin to develop crucial money management skills.

 This is a good age to start them with a prepaid debit card such as GoHenry.
 Start with a small amount each week and use GoHenry to teach them the value of money.
-If you want to know how much pocket money to give, GoHenry's Youth Economy Report data reveals that GoHenry parents are paying an average of £3.52 from the age of 7.
+If you want to know how much allowance to give, GoHenry's Youth Economy Report data reveals that GoHenry parents are paying an average of $5.06 from the age of 7.

 Age 7: How to understand the value of money

-Research by The Money Advice Service reveals that most children can recognise the value of money and understand the link between earning money and income by the age of seven.
+Research by The Money Advice Service reveals that most children can recognize the value of money and understand the link between earning money and income by the age of seven.
 By this age, most kids can plan, delay decisions and understand that some choices around spending are permanent.
-Help them see this in action by setting savings goals for Christmas and holidays.
+Help them see this in action by setting savings goals for Christmas and vacations.

 Louise Hill says, “It may feel very early to be starting serious conversations about money, but our research shows that by age seven, many money habits will be set.
 This is the perfect age to introduce the value of money.
 Talk to your kids about money when you’re out shopping and actively show them how to look around for lower prices, how you think before you spend, and how to avoid overspending.”